Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Cost analysis for Max- -Cut and TSP

 The maximal energy is at most $\order{n^2}$.
 To show this, let us first assume that there are $n_0$ indices $i$ for which $\sum_{t={0}}^{{n-1}} b_{t,i} -1 < 0 $, which is equivalent to saying $\sum_{t={0}}^{{n-1}} b_{t,i} -1 = -1$.
 W.l.o.g., let us assume that these indices are $i=0,\dots,n_0-1$.
 Then we have

-where in the second line we used the fact that sum of squares of nonnegative numbers is not larger than the square of their sum.
-The objective part can be upper bounded as
+where in the second line we used the fact that the sum of squares of nonnegative numbers is not larger than the square of their sum.
+The objective part can be upper-bounded as

 This shows that the maximal energy is at most $\order{n^2}$.
 This can be achieved by choosing $b_{t,0}\equiv1$ and 0 for other binary variables.